redbitcz/php-debug-mode-enabler/README.md

 PHP Debug Mode Enabler
 ======================
-> not only for Nette Tracy Debugger
+> not only for Tracy debugger

 Safe and clean way to manage Debug Mode in your app by specific environment and/or manually in app.
 Package provide secure way to temporary switch Debug Mode of your App at any environment.